 Heating buildings with fossil fuels (mostly natural gas) accounts for nearly 25% of the UK’s CO² emissions, most of which come from people’s homes!
 In addition, two thirds of the country’s ageing housing stock have an EPC rating of D or worse.
 One of our key aims, therefore, is to encourage more homeowners in the Hope Valley to insulate their houses in preparation for the switch to low carbon heating systems – a central goal of the Government’s Heat and Buildings Strategy.

 Evidence suggests that would-be home improvers are confused by the mass of information currently available, distrustful of some of the advice from companies offering retrofitting services, and concerned about the costs involved, the problem of quality control and the likely upheaval caused by the improvement work.
-A second ongoing task of ours is, therefore, to offer reliable, experience-based guidance on retrofitting and to, hopefully, build up a local network of homeowners and installers who have carried out energy saving/generation measures and are willing to share their knowledge/offer their services.
+A second ongoing task of ours is, therefore, to offer reliable, experience-based guidance on ENERGY EFFICIENCY AND RETROFITTING and to, hopefully, build up a local network of homeowners and installers who have carried out energy saving/generation measures and are willing to share their knowledge/offer their services.

 We’d love to hear from you….